DigitalOcean vs AWS 2025

 Frequently Asked Questions

-- Which is cheaper: DigitalOcean or AWS?
+- Which is cheaper: the DigitalOcean or the AWS platform?

-- Which platform has better customer support?
+- Which service has better customer support?

-- Do both platforms offer managed databases?
+- Do both solutions offer managed databases?